perhaps0309/Skygen-Rewrite/README.md

 ## TODO

 Custom Generators: Implement the functionality to create custom generators that generate specific types of ores or resources.
+(IN PROGRESS)

+Create Shop: Finish creating the player shop, with kits, items, blocks, and a generator template (IN PROGRESS)

+Finish Enchantments: Add more custom enchantments, balance out prices, set limits (IN PROGRESS)

 Fix Enchantments: Address any issues with the existing enchantments and ensure they function correctly.
+(COMPLETED)

 Handle Lore: Implement a system to properly handle and display lore for items, providing additional information to players.
+(COMPLETED)

 Reorganize Code: Refactor and reorganize the codebase to improve readability, maintainability, and performance.
+(COMPLETED)

 Finish Plots: Complete the implementation of the custom plots feature, allowing players to fully claim, manage, and expand their own plots.
+(SOON)

 Create Custom Leaderboard: Develop a custom leaderboard system to track and display player rankings based on various criteria.
+(SOON)

 Create Proper Documentation: Add proper documentation to files, so any developer can easily find where functions are.
+(SOON)